ndean06/soc-investigations/soc-simulator-investigations/005-KCD-Web-Nemesys-Ransomware/Walkthrough.md

 Initial Access — `T1133: External Remote Services`
 Initial Access — `T1078: Valid Accounts`

-**Key finding:**
+#### Key finding:
 Successful external authentication and RDP-related session activity involving the `receptionist` account from `141[.]98[.]83[.]86` immediately preceded credential dumping and ransomware execution, strongly supporting this IP as the attacker access path.

 ### Authentication Scoping - Failed and Successful Logons

 ![Suspicious external access to KCD-Web](./screenshots/08-suspicious-authentication.png)

-**What this shows:** Windows authentication telemetry showing successful `receptionist` logons from external IP `141[.]98[.]83[.]86`, followed by RDP-related session activity shortly before Mimikatz credential dumping and Nemesys ransomware execution.
+*Windows authentication telemetry showing successful `receptionist` logons from external IP `141[.]98[.]83[.]86`, followed by RDP-related session activity shortly before Mimikatz credential dumping and Nemesys ransomware execution.*

 ### Additional Authentication Scoping Evidence

 ![High-volume failed and successful authentication activity](./screenshots/08a-auth-failures-and-success-summary.png)

-**What this shows:** Authentication scoping identified a high volume of failed logons from `146.70.181.38`, along with `4624` successful logon activity from the same source IP.
-This pattern is suspicious and may be consistent with password spraying or brute-force behavior.
+*Authentication scoping identified a high volume of failed logons from `146.70.181.38`, along with `4624` successful logon activity from the same source IP.
+This pattern is suspicious and may be consistent with password spraying or brute-force behavior*

 ---